fgrcjr/Washtag/backend/README.md

      }'
 ```

-## Integrated Order Workflow
+## Transaction Workflow for Receipt Generation

-The system now supports a complete integrated workflow for new clients through the `/api/v1/orders/integrated` endpoint.
-This handles the exact scenario you described:
+The system now supports a complete transaction workflow for new clients through the `/api/v1/orders/transact` endpoint.
+This handles the exact scenario you described and is used by the frontend to generate receipts:

 ### Workflow Steps:
 1. **New Client Detection**: System checks if client exists by contact number